 1. Take your time searching for fall house listings

-The inventory of homes going on the market may be a little thin in the fall, so be patient.
+The number of homes going on the market may be a little thinner in the fall, so you may need to patient.
 Allow plenty of time for house hunting, and don't feel you have to settle for what's available when you first start looking.
 Keep following the local real estate market, because new opportunities may pop up if you don't like what you see at first.

 2. Singles and newlyweds may benefit from fall home-buying